vikbehal/Explore/Power BI/Day 6.md

   -Types: Both, Single
   -Both: First tables will filter second and second will filter first as well
   -Single: First will filter second but second will not filter first
+  - Active/Inactive flag
+  -Each relationship in Power BI must be either active or inactive
+  -Active relationships
+  -Indicated by solid line
+  -Used automatically everywhere e.g. when column is dragged into report
+  -Inactive relationship
+  -Indicated by dotted line
+  -Usable only with special DAX functions

 ## Tips